vdzimwasha/sundayservice/README.md

-# sundayservice
+# Sunday Service
-At present, this repo contains everything needed to set up the Sunday Service website
+Version: 1.0

-See it in action: http://vdzimwasha.github.io/sundayservice/
+Details: This is a simple holding page for the much larger Sunday Service website.
+It currently runs without CMS, and has been edited via Prose.io.
+See it in action: http://vdzimwasha.github.io/sundayservice/.